Tannu-Saxena02/WalpyCanvas-Android/README.md

     - Arts
     - Crafts
     - Cartoons
+    - Travel
+    - Architecture
+    - music
+    - Cars
+      and many more...

 - **Seamless Integration:**
   - Integration with system settings to ensure a seamless experience when changing wallpapers.